 Article 9, Paragraph 1 of the MLI includes a special real estate clause under which the source state is entitled to tax this capital gain if, at any time during the 365 days before the transfer, a certain threshold is exceeded.
-Paragraph 4 of Article 9 specifies this threshold as the traditional 50 per cent rate.
+Article 9, Paragraph 1 specifies this threshold as the traditional 50 per cent rate.